I arrived at the hotel. The hotel was very comfortable. I enjoyed the view from the window.

-Next morning, we ate a delicious American breakfast.
-Particularly, I liked pancakes.
+The next morning, we ate a delicious American breakfast.
+Particularly, I liked the pancakes.

 We left the hotel and took the metro at Franconia-Springfield.

 On the way to Washington D.C., there was a station called Crystal City.
 I liked the name.
-It is the most imagination-stirring name I have ever heard!
+It was the most imagination-stirring name I had ever heard!

 Getting off at Smithsonian, we strolled along the National Mall.
 It was my second visit there.
 The last time was with my BFF in 1997.
-I had never imagined that I would be able to come back again with a sweet lady, my BFF’s daughter!
+I never imagined that I would be able to come back again with a sweet lady, my BFF’s daughter!
 (From now on, let me call her Miss Fairy.)

 You can see several national museums on both sides of the National Mall.

 Walking down the Mall past the Arts and Industries Building, we caught sight of a historic carousel.
 According to the signage, the carousel was part of a victory for Civil Rights.
-Miss Fairy suggested we ride it together and I gave it a try.
+Miss Fairy suggested we ride it together and we gave it a try.
 It was indeed a fun ride!
 It was the most unforgettable experience in Washington D.C.

 On finding the Capitol Hill at the end, we turned back towards the Washington Monument.

 Near the Lincoln Memorial Reflecting Pool, we found a good place to take a rest.
 We sat on a bench and ate PBJ (Peanut Butter & Jelly sandwiches) for lunch.
 Feeling energized, we continued walking.

 We arrived at the Lincoln Memorial at last!
 It was a long walk, but it was worth it.
 At the building, we were talking about history and wondered when it had been built.
-That’s when a tourist passed by.
+That was when a tourist passed us by.
 His souvenir bag said “Built in 1922.”
+What a coincidence!